Canadian Warplanes 9: Schweizer TG-3A-SW glider

 Schweizer TG-3A-SW

-The TG-3A was a two-place, dual-control glider manufactured primarily for the U.S. Army Air Forces by the Schweizer Aircraft Co. during World War II.
+The TG-3A was a two-place, dual-control glider manufactured primarily for the U.S. Army Air Forces by the Schweizer Aircraft Co. during the Second World War.
 In 1942 the USAAF evaluated a prototype derived from the Schweizer SGS 2-12 high performance sailplane.
 After testing three XTG-3s, the AAF ordered 110 TG-3As from Schweizer (50 more were ordered from Air Glider but only one was built).
 Student glider pilots normally received about six hours dual instruction in the TG-3As before being trained in the larger CG-4A cargo glider.
 The TG-3As wings were made of spruce and mahogany plywood covered with fabric.
 It was equipped with spoilers (used to increase descent rate) as well as ailerons.
 The fuselage was constructed of welded chrome-molybdenum steel tubing which was also fabric covered.
 The landing gear was a single unsprung wheel with a disc brake.
 In addition, there were skids on the nose, tail and wing tips.

 The RCN acquired two of these gliders in the immediate post-war period but details of their use and fate are not available.